 Cadillac “Eldorado Convertible” – 1971

-The car shown in the Museum is from the second series with front wheel drive, and represents the last Eldorado generation with the big capacity and powerful engines that, starting from 1972, would be considerably reduced.
+The car shown in the Museum is a Mk II car with front wheel drive, and represents the last Eldorado generation with big displacement and powerful engines that starting from 1972 would be considerably reduced.